The R E L A Y Blog

 In the 20+ years since Search Funds were invented at Stanford Business School, they have become one of the fastest-growing niches in the alternative asset management space.

-Search Funds have returned an average 34-37% IRR for several reasons over the course of 30 years.
-One of the most overlooked is the superior deal-sourcing Searchers are motivated to pursue.
+Search Funds have returned 34-37% IRR over the last 30 years for several reasons.
+One of the most overlooked reason why is the superior deal-sourcing Searchers deploy.

 The ETA sector (i.e., Search Funds) will continue to grow as long as it continues to deliver the outsized returns that have made it one of the most attractive investment areas in recent times.

-Search acquisitions are being made internationally.
-As is the case in North America, Search Funds are providing investors & entrepreneurs in international regions a beneficial alternative to PE and VC.
+Search acquisitions are being made globally.
+As in North America, Search Funds provide investors & entrepreneurs in international regions a beneficial alternative to PE and VC.

 2015 (latest year data is available) was a record year in terms of numbers of SFs raised & companies acquired.
 Likely the next several years will continue to see an increase in activity.